Lion Swimming Zambezi River Keeps Lodge Guests Enthralled

 Lion Swims Zambezi River

 It was extraordinary.
-There we were, standing round chatting after lunch when someone spotted a gold-colored head bobbing in the water.
+We were standing around chatting after lunch when someone spotted a gold-colored head bobbing in the water.

-But this was no Labrador having fun in the local pond - instead, we were watching a lion swimming far out in the Zambezi River, only its head and black-tipped tail visible between swells.
+But this was no Golden Lab having fun in the local pond - what we were watching was an adult male lion swimming far out in the Zambezi River, only its head and black-tipped tail visible between swells.

 Lion swimming in Zambezi River